spinnaker/governance/sig-bug-triage-process.md

     like the following:

     > Thanks for filing the issue.
 We can't determine the cause of
-    > the issue without steps to reproduce or
+    > the issue without steps to reproduce, nor are we able to
     > recreate it ourselves.
 Unfortunately, this means we have to close the
     > issue.
 Please reopen it with some steps to reproduce if you can.